logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * Counts of Episodes to be based only on 'active' Episodes, defined as those that had one or more Service Contacts recorded in the period.
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Age is calculated at start of episode.

 .. _category-b2: